overturetool/overturetool.github.io/publications/books/vdmtools.md

 <img src="{{site.url}}/publications/books/VDMToolsLogo.jpg"/>

-"Validated Designs for Object-oriented Systems" is supported by high quality industry-strength tools owned and marketed by CSK Systems Corporation of Japan.
+"Validated Designs for Object-oriented Systems" is supported by high quality industry-strength tools that previously was owned and marketed by CSK Systems Corporation of Japan.
 The full functionality includes model syntax- and type-checking, an interpreter, test coverage support, proof obligation generation, code generation for C++ and Java, the link to Rose, and much more.
-Platforms supported include Linux, Windows, MacG4?/5.
-For full details of the tools visit http://www.vdmtools.jp/en.
-The following versions are available for download:

-* **VDMTools Lite**: This limited-functionality version is available for non-commercial use.
-It is designed for readers of the "Validated Designs" book wishing to attempt the exercises and those wishing to explore the tool support available for VDM models.
-Download directly from [http://www.vdmtools.jp/en](http://www.vdmtools.jp/en) (Free of charge, but you will need to register).
-* **Academic Version**: This full-functionality version is available free of charge to academic users, for non-commercial research and teaching purposes.
-To request this version, please email VDM.SP@csk.com.
-* **Commercial Version**: The full-functionality tools are available from CSK.
-To request this version, please email VDM.SP@csk.com.

-Documentation is available from [http://www.vdmtools.jp/en](http://www.vdmtools.jp/en)
+Platforms supported include Linux, Windows, MacOS.
+It has now been turned into open-source software.

+[VDMTools](http://fmvdm.org/) is a fully featured toolbox for VDM-family with a long history.
+It has both IDE with GUI and command line tools with features including syntax checkers, type checkers, interpreters, proof obligation generators and code generators.
+Binary packages (for Mac, Linux and Widnows) and documentation (in English and Japanese) are available at [fmvdm](http://fmvdm.org/) site, and all source code and documentation are now open-sourced under GPLv3 at [github repository](http://github.com/vdmtools/vdmtools/).